Nebula-Block-Data/docs/API_Reference/Instance/Create_GPU_Instance.md

 # Create GPU Instance

-Creates an instance with the specified custom configuration and features provided in the request body.
+Create an instance with the specified custom configuration and features provided in the request body.

 ## HTTP Request